codenotary/codenotary.io/pages/blog/sbom-executive-order.md

 #### Quick introduction CodeNotary Immutable Ledger 2.2

 CodeNotary Immutable Ledger is the only solution that combines a complete immutable and cryptographically-verifiable data ledger with an integration to protect the full software lifecycle, software supply chain and application workload.
-Every timestamped notarization transaction consists of an user or machine identity, the unique digital artifact identity, the trust level (trusted, untrusted, unsupported) and metadata.
-As every historic transaction is an immutable version the platform is fully auditable.
+Every timestamped notarization transaction consists of a user or machine identity, the unique digital artifact identity, the trust level (trusted, untrusted, unsupported), and metadata.
+As every historic transaction is an immutable version, the platform is fully auditable.

-The integration with any CI, CI/CD, and DevOps tools is easy using our API's and/or command-line tools.
+The integration with any CI, CI/CD, and DevOps tool is easy using our APIs and/or command-line tools.

 ![trustedcicd](/images/blog/trustedcicd.jpg)